 The Babesia parasite invades the red blood cells of the dog and the following signs can be seen:

 Ticks may carry other serious diseases such as Lyme disease (borreliosis) which is a bacterial disease of dogs and people, and is a growing problem in the UK.
-In dogs, Lyme disease may cause lameness, fever, anorexia, lethargy, swollen joints and rarely kidney failure.
+In dogs, Lyme disease may cause lameness, fever, anorexia, lethargy, swollen joints and, in rare cases, kidney failure.

 There is a misconception that any diseases the tick is carrying passes straight to the dog, once the tick has attached to feed.
 Transmission times do vary but are most commonly documented as being within 24–48 hours after feeding starts, so it is important to use a product that will kill ticks as soon as possible.
 It is possible to remove ticks without causing problems for the pet, if care and a correct procedure is followed.

+Fiproclear comes in a variety of dosages to treat all sizes and breeds of dogs and cats.
 Fiproclear offers protection against the Demacentor reticulatus tick for up to four weeks.
-In addition to this, Fiproclear – Spot on offers protection against Rhipicephalus sanguineus (the brown dog tick) for three weeks which can spread babesia canis in tropical and sub-tropical countries (and so should be considered if your dog travels abroad with you), and Ixodes ricinus (the castor bean tick) for up to two weeks.
-As with all tick spot-on treatments ticks are not prevented from attaching to the animal, however the product will kill ticks within the first 24-48 hours of attachment, prior to the most likely period for disease transmission to occur.
+In addition to this, Fiproclear Spot On offers protection against Rhipicephalus sanguineus (the brown dog tick) for three weeks, which can spread Babesia canis in tropical and sub-tropical countries (and so should be considered if your dog travels abroad with you), and Ixodes ricinus (the castor bean tick) for up to two weeks.
+As with all tick spot-on treatments, ticks are not prevented from attaching to the animal, however the product will kill ticks within the first 24-48 hours of attachment, prior to the most likely period for disease transmission to occur.